Wdboyes13/wkern/README.md

 __DO NOT INSTALL ON A REAL PC PLS__

 ## Tools
+__For Platform-Specific Info on installing these go to docs/platform/ And Select your OS__
 - `dd` For Making a new disk
 - __A macOS or Linux Computer/VM__
 - `mkfs.fat` Tool - From `dosfstools`